Calendar icon May 23, 2023

 The next step after outlining your values is to identify and document your priorities.
 For many of us, articulating core values or taking time to nail down priorities can feel like an important thing we’ll never get around to.
 The urgent tasks of managing a property portfolio often get in the way of important big-picture work.

-Many property managers find their teams spread too thin over too many tasks and responsibilities that really don’t iimpact their company’s bottom line.
+Many property managers find their teams spread too thin over too many tasks and responsibilities that really don’t impact their company’s bottom line.
 Or, maybe they’re focusing on too many areas, too many types of houses, etc. Setting priorities can help you niche down and then begin to see growth.

 Dan Sullivan and Dr. Benjamin Hardy have an upcoming book about this called “10X Is Easier Than 2X.”
 We had Dr. Hardy on our podcast to explain what the phrase means and how getting the right priorities can make all the difference in growth and burnout: